Logo of Big Brother Mouse, publishing books in Laos

 A song about books

 Sonesulilat also wrote a song about books, which he and Sipoubon teach, and which is sung with great relish.
 Sonesulilat, who was just 17 years old when this photo was taken, is one of the young people whose innate creativity, energy, intelligence, and goodwill have had a chance to flourish at Big Brother Mouse.
-Singing is followed by refreshments.

 Reading and acting out a story